Multi-view Deep Subspace Clustering Networks: Experiments

-\textbf{Comparison methods.} The performance of MvDSCN is compared with the state-of-the-art subspace clustering methods in term of four evaluation metrics.
-There are six shallow and deep single-view clustering algorithms, and five multi-view clustering algorithms.
-For all single-view clustering algorithms, the performance of the best view is reported. \begin{itemize} \item {\textbf{BestSV}} reports the result of the individual view which achieves the best spectral clustering performance with a single view of data \cite{Ng2001OnSC}. \item {\textbf{LRR}} seeks the lowest-rank representation among all the candidates that can represent the data samples as linear combinations of the bases in a given dictionary with the best single view \cite{Guangcan2013Robust}. \item {\textbf{RMSC}} has a flavor of low-rank and sparse decomposition \cite{Xia2014RobustMS}.
-It firstly construct a transition probability matrix from each single view, and then uses these matrices to recover a shared low-rank transition probability matrix as a crucial input to the standard Markov chain method for clustering. \item {\textbf{DSCN}} is a deep auto-encoder framework for subspace clustering with a best single view. \cite{Peng2016DeepSC} \item {\textbf{DCSC}} imposes a self-paced regularizer on the loss and presents a robust deep subspace clustering algorithm \cite{Jiang2018WhenTL}. \item {\textbf{DC}} proposes a scalable clustering approach for the unsupervised learning of convnets.
-It iterates between clustering with k-means and updating its weights by predicting the cluster assignments as pseudo-labels in a discriminative loss \cite{Caron2018DeepCF}. \end{itemize}
+\textbf{Comparison methods.} The performance of the MvDSCN is compared with SOTA subspace clustering methods, consisting of shallow and deep single-view clustering algorithms and multi-view clustering algorithms.
+For all single-view clustering algorithms, the performance of the best view is reported. \begin{itemize} \item {\textbf{BestSV}} \cite{Ng2001OnSC} reports the result of the individual view that achieves the best spectral clustering performance with a single view of data. \item {\textbf{LRR}} \cite{Guangcan2013Robust} seeks the lowest-rank representation among all the candidates that can represent the data samples as linear combinations of the bases in a given dictionary with the best single view. \item {\textbf{RMSC}} \cite{Xia2014RobustMS} is a method that uses low-rank and sparse decomposition.
+It first constructs a transition probability matrix from every single view and then uses these matrices to recover a shared low-rank transition probability matrix as a primary input to the standard Markov chain method for clustering. \item {\textbf{DSCN}} \cite{Peng2016DeepSC} is a deep autoencoder framework for subspace clustering with the best single view. \item {\textbf{DCSC}} \cite{Jiang2018WhenTL} imposes a self-paced regularizer on the loss, which yields a robust deep subspace clustering algorithm. \item {\textbf{DC}} \cite{Caron2018DeepCF} is a scalable clustering approach for the unsupervised learning of convolutional networks.
+It iterates between clustering with k-means and updating its weights by predicting the cluster assignments as pseudo-labels in a discriminative loss. \end{itemize}